Is foster volunteering right for you?

 What happens if a foster animal needs vet care?

 The team at your local Ontario SPCA animal centre are available to answer any non-emergency health questions that a foster volunteer might have.
-We also provide foster volunteers with online platforms that allow the foster to connect with a veterinarian virtually.
-We also work closely with local veterinary hospitals to provide any additional or urgent care that may be required.
+Ontario SPCA foster volunteers will also have free access to Vetster, which provides on-demand online veterinary appointment with licensed veterinarians through video chat appointments 24/7.
+We also work closely with local veterinary hospitals to provide any additional or urgent care required.

 Does the Ontario SPCA send fosters home with all the food and supplies they need?